Male Fertility Test in Charlotte, NC

 Swollen veins in the scrotum called varicoceles are also thought to worsen a man’s fertility functions.
 These varicoceles supply the scrotum with excess blood, which overheats the scrotum and kills many of the sperm living inside.

-Men who suffer from retrograde ejaculation are unable to get their sperm to the woman’s egg because instead of exiting through the urethra, the sperm is directed back into the man’s bladder.
+Men who experience retrograde ejaculation are unable to get their sperm to the woman’s egg because instead of exiting through the urethra, the sperm is directed back into the man’s bladder.
 Retrograde ejaculation is caused by issues of the nervous system and is characterized by a “dry” ejaculation.

-In order to appropriately treat a case of male fertility, your doctor will first need to diagnose the source of the problem.
+In order to appropriately treat a case of male fertility, Dr. Tapscott will first need to diagnose the source of the problem.